filterpaper/qmk_userspace/readme.md

     [ "_FUNC" ]
 ],
 ```
-> When setup this way, the home row modifier order can be easily edited in both `HRML` and `HRMR` macros.
+> When setup this way, the home row modifier order can be easily edited in the `HRML` and `HRMR` macros.

 ## Adapting for a different layout
 The base layout can be adapted for other split keyboards by expanding it with macros.
 The following example expands the `split_3x5_2` layout to Corne's 42-key 3x6_3 layout (6 columns, 3 thumb keys) using the following wrapper to add additional keys to the outer columns: